The Best Lightweight Vacuum Cleaners for Elderly People of 2023

 Pros

-• Long hose great for high ceilings
+• Integrated long hose is great for cleaning high ceilings, draperies, or stairwells

 Cons

-• Attachments can fall off during use
+• Attachments can fall off during use; may not be safe for some users

 Best For Hard Floors

-Weighing only 4.2 pounds, the Dyson Omni-glide Cordless Vacuum is one of the lightest models on the market.
+Weighing only 4.2 pounds, the Dyson Omni-Glide cordless vacuum is one of the lightest models on the market.
 This compact vacuum cleaner was designed specifically for hardwood floors.
 Sporting the brand’s first omnidirectional soft roller cleaner, it picks up 99.99 percent of particles, dust, and allergens.

-Moving furniture to vacuum underneath it is a physically taxing chore, but that’s not necessary with the Dyson Omni-glide.
+Moving furniture to vacuum underneath it is a physically taxing chore, but that’s not necessary with the Dyson Omni-Glide.
 It fits under low beds, tables, and sofas, making this vacuum an upgrade from an electric broom.

 One of Dyson’s slimmest models, this small, powerful vacuum measures just 8.18 inches wide.
 It stores easily in a closet, pantry, or on the included docking station.